Glute Bridge Benefits & Best Glute Bridge Variations

 Weighted Glute Bridge

-For added intensity, you can perform the glute bridge with a weight (like a barbell or dumbbell) placed on your hips.
+For added intensity, you can perform weighted glute bridges with a barbell, medicine ball, or dumbbell placed on your hips.

-This increases the resistance, making the glutes work harder to lift and lower the hips.
+This increases the resistance, making the glutes and hips work much harder to lift and lower the hips.

 In this variation, your shoulders are placed on an elevated surface (like a bench or step) while your feet remain on the ground.